fmhy/FMHYFilterlist/README.md

 ## How to contribute.

 Fork the project and make a new branch. add a filter in sitelist.txt and run build.py then submit a pull request.

+## Want to be a collaborator?

+Dm me in discord ( windowsaurora ) to request to be a collaborator this ensure the filterlist stays up to date if i can not update it. please note that you should have at least 1 pull request accepted to request being a collaborator.